jaydenpung/parking-bot/README.md

 ### Supported Formats

-The bot can extract times from various formats:
+The bot can extract times from various formats due to using LLM:
 - Standard: "9:00 AM - 5:00 PM"
 - Military: "0900 - 1700"
 - Text: "From 9:00 to 17:00"
 - Multi-day: "23 Aug 2025, 10:35PM - 24 Aug 2025, 1:00AM"
+- Anything that makes sense

 ## Database